jklsnt/taproot3/src/english/english11/KBxSlaveNarrativesEssayPlanning.md

 	- transition + sub claim 3: Having generalized both cause and effect, Jacobs goes on to generalize the connection between them: causality itself.

+***
+qs

+- missed:
+	- Exemplary: Thesis statement and analysis are clearly expressed and reflect nuanced, interpretative complexities of each work.
+Evidence reflects breadth and depth of argument.
+	- Exemplary: Writing structures serve context and intention effectively.
+Ideas build on each other in a sustained, coherent manner.
+Appropriate and varied transitions clarify relationships among evidence and claims to generate cohesion and fluidity.

+- went through and address all your comments,
+	- focused on specificy in relation between close reading and idea
+	- and on fluidity and transitions
+	- would this fufill those final two rubric items, and if not, what would i need to do in order to fufill them?

+- when can you meet about the other essay?